This article explains how to set up (configure) and run a workflow using inputs from a table.

 A group of single entities

-If your workflow will run on a single entity, but you are running on a set of single entities, the root entity type is still the single entity table.
-You can choose to run on all entities, pick specific entities to run on, or choose to run on the entities in a pre-defined set.
+If your workflow runs on a single entity, but you are running on a set of single entities, the root entity type is still the single entity table.
+You can choose to run on all entities, pick specific entities to run on, or choose to run on the entities in a predefined set.
 Terra will submit as many jobs as there are members in the set to run in parallel.
 Your Select Data form will look like this (assuming you have some subsets already defined as entity_set tables).

 If the workflow accepts an array (set) of entities as input, the root entity type is entity_set.
 See When to use sets as inputs to a workflow for more information.
 Your Select Data form will look like this.

 You can choose exactly which tumor-normal pairs you want to analyze in the Select Data form: